 Newspapers (and magazines) provide both first-hand accounts and interpretations of events.
-Therefore, depending on how you use a newspaper, it can either be a primary source or a secondary source.
+Depending on how you use a newspaper, it can either be a primary source or a secondary source.

 This page will help guide you through finding current newspapers and historical newspapers.

-Pro-tip: Though you may be familiar with visiting websites for newspaper content (www.nytimes.com), accessing the library's subscription to a newspaper will often require accessing through a database.
+Pro-tip: Though you may be familiar with visiting websites for newspaper content (www.nytimes.com), accessing newspapers through Yale Library will often require using a database.
 Going through a database will ensure you do not have to pay.
+See the recommended databases below.